madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 {% endcapture %}
 {% include result.html content=the-degree-is-eighty %}

-## The Galois Group
+## The Galois Group of $K / \Q$
+With the degree $[K:\Q] = 80$ determined, let's turn to determining the Galois group $Gal(K / \Q)$.
+The same sorts of difficulties that prevented a direct calculation of the degree will be troublesome here, but let's give it a try anyway and see what we run into.

+### The Galois Group of a Composite Extension
-As promise, we wrap up with a description of $Gal(K/\Q)$.
-Our main tool is a description of the Galois groups of composite Galois extensions:
+Just as there is a formula for the degree of a composite extension, there is a description of the Galois group:

 {% capture composite-galois-group%}
 If $A / F$ and $B / F$ are Galois extensions, then the restriction mapping: